canalplus/rx-player/doc/api/loadVideo_options.md

   keySystems: [{
     type: "widevine",
     getLicense(challenge) {
+      // ajaxPromise is here an AJAX implementation doing a POST request on the
-      return ajaxPromise(widevineLicenseServer, challenge);
+      // widevineLicenseServer with the challenge in its body. return ajaxPromise(widevineLicenseServer, challenge);
     }
   }, {
     type: "playready",
     getLicense(challenge) {
+      // idem
+      // Note: you may need to format the challenge before doing the request
+      // depending on the server configuration.
       return ajaxPromise(playreadyLicenseServer, challenge);
     }
   }]